Genizah: Etymology

+It is also believed by scholars such as S. D. Goitein to derive from the Persian term ganj, denoting "treasure," and something akin to the term "archive."
+In medieval Hebrew, it clearly designates the sense it carries today: a repository of discarded writings.

 Description

-Genizot are temporary repositories designated for the storage of worn-out Hebrew language books and papers on religious topics prior to proper cemetery burial, it being forbidden to throw away writings containing the name of God.
-As even personal letters and legal contracts may open with an invocation of God, the contents of genizot have not been limited to religious materials; in practice, they have also contained writings of a secular nature, with or without the customary opening invocation, as well as writings in other Jewish languages that use the Hebrew alphabet (the Judeo-Arabic languages, Judeo-Persian, Judaeo-Spanish, and Yiddish).
+Genizot are temporary repositories designated for the storage of worn-out Hebrew language books and papers, typically covering religious topics and/or purposes prior to proper cemetery burial, as it is forbidden to throw away writings containing the name of God.
+As even personal letters and legal contracts may open with an invocation of God, the contents of genizot have not been limited to religious materials; in practice, they have also contained writings of a secular nature, with or without the customary opening invocation, as well as writings in other Jewish languages that use the Hebrew script (the Judeo-Arabic languages, Judeo-Persian, Judaeo-Spanish, and Yiddish).